oscarsbologna07/AspNetCoreAddingAuthentication/README.md

 			- This action should have the `AllowAnonymous` attribute
 			- This action should accept a parameter of type `RegisterViewModel`
 			- This action should check if the `ModelState` is valid
-				- If not return the `Register` view with the model provided parameter as it's model
+				- If not return the `Register` view with the model provided in the parameter as it's model
 				- If so create the new user using the `SignInManager.CreateUserAsync` method providing it avalid `ApplicationUser` and `string` (password) then `RedirectToAction` to the `Home.Index` action
 	- [ ] Create Login Functionality
 		- [ ] Create Login Model